2020PB/police-brutality/reports/Oregon.md

 ### Police push protest back, beating stragglers | (Believed to be) June 6th

-In what appears to be the early AM of June 6th, police walk protestors backwards across the park.
-Footage shows that straggling protestors are met with pushing, shoving and beatings with batons.
+In what appears to be the early AM of June 6th, police walk protesters backwards across the park.
+Footage shows that straggling protesters are met with pushing, shoving and beatings with batons.

 tags: baton, shove, strike, push, protester